 How to travel Delhi to Mussoorie by road?

-The best route to drive from Delhi to Mussoorie is via Mohan Nagar, Modi Nagar, Khatauli, Muzaffarnagar, Roorkee, and Dehradun.
-The overall journey takes around 7 hours of driving time, covering a distance of approximately 285 km.
+The standard drive from Delhi to Mussoorie runs via Mohan Nagar, Modi Nagar, Khatauli, Muzaffarnagar, Roorkee, and Dehradun.
+Budget around 7 hours of driving for the roughly 285 km, longer if you’re leaving on a Friday evening or a long weekend when the Dehradun highway gets clogged.

 Self Driving from Delhi

-Do not forget to check our list of things to carry on a self-drive trip to the Himalayas.
+Do check our list of things to carry on a self-drive trip to the Himalayas before you leave, most of it applies here too.

 Mussoorie by Public Transport